David Oakes: Podcasts

 In 2020, Oakes narrated an episode of Historic Royal Palaces' Outliers podcast.
 He appeared as Thomas Phelippes, a spy and code breaker in the court of Elizabeth I plotting the downfall of Mary, Queen of Scots.

 Oakes is the presenter of the natural history podcast Trees A Crowd.
 The first episode was released on 25 February 2019 and featured Mark Frith.

 Personal life

 Oakes has been in a relationship with actress Natalie Dormer since 2018 whom he met while appearing in Venus in Fur.
 Dormer gave birth to their first daughter in 2021.
 The couple entered into a civil partnership in February 2023 in Bath, Somerset.
 Dormer and Oakes have two daughters.
 Oakes plays both the clarinet and bass clarinet, and is a bass singer.
 He is an avid follower of folk music, and continues to support the Bristol folk group Sheelanagig.

+Ecology and Conservation

+Oakes received a Masters in Evolutionary and Behavioural Ecology from the University of Exeter, and is a fellow of the Linnaean Society.

+Since 2018, he has produced and presented the award-winning Natural History podcast, Trees a Crowd.